RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 the tabloids and trades chronicle the egos, the treachery, and the feuds.
 If somebody appeals,
-the dispute may be writ in the caselaw and memorialized for the ages.
+the dispute may be writ in the case law and memorialized for the ages.

-There are two concepts to keep in mind when marching through the possible pitfalls along the way to getting a Hollywood deal done.
-Both the stages of film production and the requirements for a valid contract shape this discussion.
+Movie deals get done during one or more of the five stages of film production, during which the players make a series of offers and counter-offers, which may or may not satisfy the requirements for a valid contract.

 ### 5 Stages of Film Production

-1. Development —The script is written and drafted into a workable blueprint for a film.
+1. Development: The script is written and drafted into a workable blueprint for a film.
-2. Pre-production —Preparations are made for the shoot, in which cast and crew are hired, locations are selected, and sets are built.
+2. Pre-production: Preparations are made for the shoot, in which cast and crew are hired, locations are selected, and sets are built.
-3. Production — The raw elements for the finished film are recorded.
+3. Production: The raw elements for the finished film are recorded.
 (First Day of Principal Photography!)
-4. Post-Production — The film is edited; production sound (dialogue) is concurrently (but separately) edited, music tracks (and songs) are composed, performed and recorded
+4. Post-Production: The film is edited; production sound (dialogue) is concurrently (but separately) edited, music tracks (and songs) are composed, performed and recorded
-5. Sales and distribution — The film is screened for potential buyers (distributors), is picked up by a distributor and reaches its cinema and/or home media audience.
+5. Sales and distribution: The film is screened for potential buyers (distributors), is picked up by a distributor and reaches its cinema and/or home media audience.

-###In order to have a valid contract with all of the following elements:
+### A Deal (Contract) Contains All Of The Following:

-- An *offer* that is *accepted*
+- An *offer* that is *accepted*.
-- *terms* that are definite and specific, not vague or ambiguous
+- *Terms* that are definite and specific, not vague or ambiguous.
-- *consideration* - something that each party gives or gets for entering into the contract
+- *Consideration* - something that each party gives or gets for entering into the contract.
-- *legal capacity*
+- *Legal capacity* - the parties are all of legal age and competent to contract.
-- *legal purpose* - can't contract to do anything illegal
+- *Legal purpose* - can't contract to do anything illegal.

-#Offer and acceptance
+## Offer and acceptance
----

-## *Mainline v.
+### *Mainline v.
 Basinger*

 ###### Court of Appeal, California (1994)